SnowflakePowered/chd-rs/README.md

 By default, the codecs and static Huffman implementations are not exposed as part of the public API, but can be enabled with the `codec_api` and `huffman_api` features respectively.

+#### Usage of `unsafe`
+The codecs and CHD file format is implemented in pure, safe Rust.
+To allow for easier iteration of hunks and metadata, `unsafe` is used sparingly to satisfy lifetime requirements.
+These iterators can be disabled by building the crate without the `owning_iterators` feature to forbid unsafe code in this crate.

 ## `libchdr` API (WIP)
 ⚠️*The C API is incomplete and heavily work in progress as of 0.0.5.* ⚠️